lhycerie/YL69-Soil-Moisture-Sensor-Testing-ESP8266/README.md

 It displays the recorded Sensor Value and shows the mathematical computation needed to compute the Moisture Percentage using C++ for Arduino IDE.

-A code dedicated to the completion of the Capstone Research.

 # 💧 Description

 The code reads data from a soil moisture sensor connected to analog pin A0 and calculates the soil moisture percentage.